spacelift-io/terraform-aws-eks-spacelift-selfhosted/README.md

 ## 🚀 Release

-We have a [GitHub workflow](./.github/workflows/release.yaml) to automatically create a tag and a release based on the version number in [`.spacelift/config.yml`](./.spacelift/config.yml) file.

-When you're ready to release a new version, just simply bump the version number in the config file and open a pull request.
-Once the pull request is merged, the workflow will create a new release.
+To release a new version of the module, just create a new release with an appropriate tag in GitHub releases.